derekfranks/practice_assignment/FAQ.md

 ####2) Do I need to round my answers to match the sample output?

-No.  You don't need to do any rounding to your results to pass the submission tests.
+No.  You don't need to do any rounding of your results to pass the submission tests.